@1728-1805. He was born to an influential Westmoreland family.

 Braithwaite was advanced to flag rank on 21 September 1790, vice-admiral on 1 February 1793, and admiral on 14 February 1799.
 He died at Greenwich on 28 June 1805.

-He was married to Ulrica Eleanora and had two daughters, Georgina, who married Admiral Alexander Christie, and Jane Maria.
+He was married to Ulrica Eleanora.
+His daughter Elizabeth married Admiral Alexander Christie, and he had at least two other daughters who were unmarried in 1790, Georgina and Jane Maria.
 He was the significantly older cousin of Vice-Admiral Lord Cuthbert Collingwood, who served with him for eleven years from 1761.
-His residence was at Warcop, Kent..
+His residence was at Warcop, Kent.
 On the death of Admiral Thomas Lloyd in 1801 Braithwaite and his family inherited a large portion of his estate in Cilgwyn, Cardiganshire.